7th Annual Pacific Northwest Hybrid Symposium

 Director, Fondren IBD Program, Director, Gastroenterology Fellowship Program Underwood Center for Digestive Disorders, Houston Methodist Hospital

 Bincy P Abraham, MD, MS, AGAF, FACG is the Distinguished Professor and Director of the Fondren Inflammatory Bowel Disease Program at the Underwood Digestive Diseases Center of Houston Methodist Hospital.
 She is also the Program Director for the Gastroenterology Fellowship at Houston Methodist Hospital.
 Dr. Abraham earned her undergraduate degree in bioengineering at Texas A&M University in College Station, and then received her medical degree from the University of Texas Medical Branch (UTMB) in Galveston.
 She completed her internal medicine internship and residency, as well as a gastroenterology fellowship at UTMB, where she also earned a master’s in clinical investigation and received specialized training in inflammatory bowel disease (IBD).
-During her training, she completed a National Visiting Fellow IBD Rotation Program through the Crohn’s and Colitis Foundation of America at Cedars-Sinai Medical Center in Los Angeles, California.
+During her training, she completed a National Visiting Fellow IBD Rotation Program through the Crohn’s and Colitis Foundation (CCF) at Cedars-Sinai Medical Center in Los Angeles, California.
 After fellowship, she joined as faculty as assistant professor of medicine in the section of Gastroenterology and Hepatology at Baylor College of Medicine where she served as director of the Baylor Clinic Inflammatory Bowel Disease Center for over 5 years before her move to Houston Methodist Hospital.
 She is board-certified in Internal medicine and Gastroenterology.
 Her particular interest in inflammatory bowel disease includes the transition of adolescent IBD patients from pediatric to adult care as well as women’s issues and pregnancy in IBD.
-She chairs the Southern Regional Chapter of the CCFA Medical Advisory Committee, has served as president of the Texas Gulf Coast Gastroenterology Society, co-directed the Texas Society of Gastroenterology & Endoscopy Annual meeting, is involved in national committees for American College of Gastroenterology, and member of American Gastroenterology Association, and Crohn's and Colitis Foundation.
+She chairs the Southern Regional Chapter of the CCF Medical Advisory Committee, has served as president of the Texas Gulf Coast Gastroenterology Society, co-directed the Texas Society of Gastroenterology & Endoscopy Annual meeting, is involved in national committees for American College of Gastroenterology (ACG), a member of American Gastroenterology Association (AGA), and Crohn's and Colitis Foundation.

 Anita Afzali-- MD-- MPH-- MHCM